succinctlabs/sp1-contract-call/README.md

 ```

-The host executor runs the contract, and keeps track of the state that contract accessed.
-It then feeds this state into the client.

-The resulting proof can then be verified on chain with a Solidity function similar to the following.
+After running the client program in the host, we generate a proof that can easily be verified on chain.
+The following sample contract demonstrates how you might verify the outcome of the Uniswap contract call.

 ```
+contract SP1UniswapCC {
+    // The SP1 verification key hash for the Uniswap contract call client program. bytes32 public uniswapVkeyHash;
+    // The block hash we run the query at. bytes32 public targetBlockHash;
+    // The SP1 verifier contract.
+    ISP1Verifier public verifier;

+    constructor(
+        bytes32 _uniswapVkeyHash,
+        bytes32 _targetBlockHash,
+        address _verifier
+    ) {
+        uniswapVkeyHash = _uniswapVkeyHash;
+        targetBlockHash = _initialBlockHash;
+        verifier = ISP1Verifier(_verifier);
+    }

     function verifyUniswapCallProof(
         bytes calldata proof,
-    bytes calldata publicValues,
+        bytes calldata publicValues
     ) public {

-    // In your application, you'll probably want to validate the committed block hash.
-    // Depending on your application, you might want to do some other checks on the public values.
-    ContractOutput uniswapPublicValues = abi.decode(publicValues, ContractOutput);
+        ContractPublicValues contractPublicValues = abi.decode(publicValues, ContractPublicValues);

-    require(uniswapPublicValues.blockHash, myBlockHash)
+        // Require that the block hash from the public values matches the target block hash. require(contractPublicValues.blockHash == targetBlockHash);

-    // Verify the proof with the associated public values.
+        // Verify the proof with the associated public values. verifier.verifyProof(uniswapVkeyHash, publicValues, proof);
-    // Here, verifier is an instance of ISP1Verifier verifier.verifyProof(uniswapProgramVkeyHash, publicValues, proof);

-    ...
+        // Now, you can do something with the contractOutput -- an abi encoded exchange rate.

+    }
 }
 ```
 ## Running examples